CommandersAct/Platform-Documentation/features/enrichments/augmented-user-attributes/README.md

 ### Description

-Create a new calculated attribute.
-You can add, subtract, divide or multiply 2 or more variables.
+You can add, subtract, divide or multiply 2 or more variables, or create dynamic scores or incorporate conditional logic and complex formulas.
 These new calculated attributes can be part of a segmentation.
 This feature allows you to define new KPIs based on mathematical formulas.

 ### Popular use cases

+* Dynamic Scoring: Assign scores to users based on specific conditions to enable targeted marketing strategies.
 * Ratio: repartition online/offline conversions
 * CLV: Customer Lifetime Value

 ### Example

+Simple Engagement Score:\
+Assign an engagement score to users based on recent activities, without overcomplicating the conditions.
+For instance:

+> IF recent activity is 'purchase', add 3 to engagement score.\
+> IF recent activity is 'add_to_cart', add 2 to engagement score.\
+> IF recent activity is 'visited_site', add 1 to engagement score.

 Ratio:\
 You would like to identify cross-channel customers meaning the partition of customers who are buying both online and offline.
 You need a ratio between online and offline conversions: